Title

 2017

-Interviewee Björn Wind, Team leader for work preparation and NC manufacturing
+Interviewee: Björn Wind, Team leader for work preparation and NC manufacturing

 Tebis has helped us to improve our overall production process; we have become faster and more flexible and we now manufacture more efficiently and reliably.
 All this thanks to the high consistency of the software, which no one else can offer in this form.